gessicacss/Tweteroo/README.md

 ```

 #### <span style='font-weight:bold;'>POST</span> /tweets
 A request to create new tweets.
+All the fields are required and can't be empty.
+If any of the fields are missing or empty, the API will respond with a 400 status code and an error message indicating that all the fields are required and shouldn't be empty.
 The request body should be:
 ```
 	{
 		username: "bobesponja",